LispCookbook/cl-cookbook/files.md

 (uiop:read-file-lines "file.txt")
 ~~~

-**Otherwise**, this can be achieved by using `read-line` or `read-char` functions,
+*Otherwise*, this can be achieved by using `read-line` or `read-char` functions,
 that probably won't be the best solution.
-File might not be divided into
+The file might not be divided into
 multiple lines or reading one character at a time might bring significant
 performance problems.
 To solve this problems, you can read files using buckets
 of specific sizes.